aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/msoformatpicture/_index.md

 ```

-For the description of this property, please see [getTransparentColor()](../../com.aspose.cells/msoformatpicture\#getTransparentColor--)
+Sets the transparent color of the picture.

 **Parameters:**
 | Parameter | Type | Description |